BashirMohammad/RAGuide/_build/html/_sources/Chapter4.md

-# General Principles
+# Data

-What are general principles to good applied economics research.
+How to do good data analysis?